ONSdigital/ssdc-rm-docker-dev/README.md

 ## Development

 Both RM and RH services can be started and stopped.
-The makefile contains targets that can start and stop eithr the RM services, RH services or both using:
+The makefile contains targets that can start and stop either the RM services, RH services or both using:

 | Make target     | Result                          |